intermine/internships/guidance/students-applying.md

 You don't have to be a biologist to work on InterMine related projects - many of the full time developers on the team didn't come from a biology background - but biological knowledge is an advantage.

-We use a range of languages in our projects, but most commonly you'll see Java, SQL, Clojure/ClojureScript, and JavaScript.
+We use a range of languages in our projects, but most commonly you'll see Java, Python, SQL, Clojure/ClojureScript, and JavaScript.
 Each instance of InterMine has its own set of web services, and there are client libraries in [six different languages](http://intermine.readthedocs.io/en/latest/web-services/).

 Browse through our GitHub repos to see more of our projects: https://github.com/intermine